An Open Letter to Elon Musk

 “I lost sight.
 I lost balance.
 I want to do better—publicly, transparently, and powerfully.”

-• Hire the brightest minds to rebuild infrastructure for the vulnerable
+• Hire the brightest minds and rebuild a true infrastructure for the most vulnerable—and give them the opportunity to own a Tesla tiny home.

-• Create economic revival zones in the communities left behind
+• Create new “economic revival zones” in the communities left behind

-You already changed the world once.
-The question is: can you do it again—but this time with clean hands and clear intention?
+But, can you do it again?
+This time with clean hands, and clear intentions?

 Sincerely,